-In 1970, Kenzo Tange designed the Olivetti Technical Centre and Warehouse in Yokohama, Tokyo.
-An example of Japanese Brutalist Architecture.
+In 1970, Japanese architect Kenzo Tange completed the Olivetti Technical Centre and Warehouse in Yokohama, which is now an example of Japanese Brutalist Architecture.

 - Location: Yokohama, Japan